allanlundhansen/chat-ontology-builder-backend/memory-bank/activeContext.md

 4. **Modality Representation Strategy**: Decided to replace the Phase 1 property-based modality on Concept nodes with a judgment-based representation in Phase 2, rather than maintaining coexistence.
 This involves a planned migration.
 5. **Quality/Modality Value Validation**: Due to limitations with Neo4j 5.x constraint syntax and the unavailability of APOC triggers in the current AuraDB environment, the validation ensuring `quality` and `modality` properties contain only the allowed Kantian values (or NULL) will be enforced at the **application level**.
 6. **Conditional Relationship Property Validation**: Similarly, the rule requiring `spatial_unit` when `distance` is present on `SPATIALLY_RELATES_TO` relationships cannot be enforced via standard constraints and will also be handled at the **application level**.
-7. **API Path Structure (Phase 1):** Decided to use `/api/v1/concepts` as the base path for Understanding Module endpoints (including concept retrieval and concept-specific relationship queries).
-A separate path (e.g., `/api/v1/logic`) will be used for the General Logic module later to maintain clear boundaries, addressing potential ambiguity of the term "concepts".
+7. **API Path Structure (Phase 1):** Decided to use `/api/v1/concepts` and `/api/v1/relationships` as base paths for Understanding Module creation/retrieval endpoints.
+Concept-specific relationship queries remain under `/api/v1/concepts/{id}/...`.
 8. **LLM Provider Selection**: Still evaluating options between OpenAI, Anthropic, and open-source alternatives
 9. **Deployment Strategy**: Deciding between cloud providers and on-premises deployment
+10. **Validation Implementation Strategy**: Decided to implement validation as a centralized service (`KantianValidator`). **Confirmed working via integration tests for API endpoints.**

+## Current Challenges

+1. **Query Optimization**: Ensuring efficient performance for complex graph queries
+2. **Concept Classification**: Determining the right level of granularity for concept categorization
+3. **Relationship Constraints**: Implementing proper constraints/validation for all relationship types (Spatial done).
+4. **Integration Strategy**: Planning the connection between the Knowledge Graph and other modules
+5. **Modality Migration Complexity**: Ensuring a smooth and accurate migration from property-based to judgment-based modality in Phase 2.
+6. **Application-Level Validation Consistency**: Validation implemented and tested via API; need to ensure consistency if other data entry points are added later. **(Risk Mitigated for API)**
+7. **Testing Approach**: Initial validation tests successful; need broader coverage (success cases, other relationship types, read/update/delete operations).

 ## Current Challenges